ten24group/fw24/www/docs/Constructs/Site Construct/Getting Started.md

 # Getting Started

-Welcome to the `SiteConstruct` guide! `SiteConstruct` is a robust tool from the FW24 package that simplifies the process of deploying static websites using AWS Amplify in your application.
+`SiteConstruct` is a robust tool from the FW24 that simplifies the process of deploying static websites using AWS Amplify in your application.
 This guide will walk you through the process of importing, configuring, and using `SiteConstruct` in your project.

 ## Step 1: Importing

 First things first, let's bring `SiteConstruct` into your project.
-You can do this by importing it from the FW24 package as shown below:
+You can do this by importing it from the FW24 as shown below:

 ```ts
 import { SiteConstruct } from '@ten24group/fw24';